oluceps/vaultix/doc/flake-module.md

 ### node =

 NixOS systems that allow vaultix to manage.
-Generally pass `self.nixosConfigurations` will work, if you're using framework like `colmena` that produced unstandard system outputs, you need manually convertion, there always some way.
+Generally pass `self.nixosConfigurations` will work, if you're using framework like `colmena` that produced unstandard system outputs, you need manually conversion, there always some way.
 For example, for `colmena`:

 ```nix
 nodes = inherit ((colmena.lib.makeHive self.colmena).introspect (x: x)) nodes;